AdobeDocs/experience-platform.en/help/web-sdk/commands/configure/mediacollection.md

 ## Prerequisites {#prerequisites}

-To use the `mediacollection` component of Web SDK, you must meet the following prerequisites:
+To use the `mediaCollection` component of Web SDK, you must meet the following prerequisites:

 * Make sure you have access to Adobe Experience Platform and/or Adobe Analytics.
 * You must use Web SDK version 2.20.0 or later.
 See the [Web SDK installation overview](../../install/overview.md) to learn how to install the latest version.